Affiliate Faculty

 Latin American literature and culture, Latinx Literature; Spanish language literature in the U.S.; Border Studies; Language and social justice

-Eileen O’Brien, Affiliate Associate Professor/Senior Lecturer, Psychology
+Eileen O’Brien, Principal Lecturer, Psychology

 Women’s and children’s health and well-being, integrated mental health and support services programs for women and children, women in adolescence, impact of gender throughout the lifespan